-“You sound far too excited,” Jayden mumbled.
-“Just keep your head and voice down, we’ll explain once we get to Lord Kai’s rooms.”
+“You sound far too excited,” Alix mumbled.
+“Just keep your head and voice down, we’ll explain once we get to Lady Solana’s rooms.”

 “So you aren’t taking me to the Elders,” she said, almost happily.
 “Are we rebelling?
 Are you kidnapping me?”